Pivot Paralysis at the Seed Stage

 Dr. Ali

-There is a pattern I see repeatedly in Seed-stage ventures, especially right after their first infusion of capital.
+There is a pattern that shows up repeatedly in Seed-stage startups, often right after the first round of capital is raised.

 Two co-founders sit in a WeWork or on a Zoom call.
 They have fourteen months of runway.
 One wants to double down on the original feature.
-The other wants to shift to a new customer segment.
+The other wants to pivot to a new customer segment.
 They argue.
 They model.
-They ask investors and advisors.
-They behave as though this decision is a chess move—one misstep and the game is lost.
+They ask advisors and investors.
+They treat the decision like a chess move—believing that one wrong turn ends the game.

 They believe that if they think hard enough, they can solve the market before entering it.